Postsecondary Enrollment Options Program (PSEO)

 It’s important that the courses you want to enroll in support your high school program.
 Hamline’s PSEO courses can usually meet some of your high school graduation requirements.
 Before you begin the process of selecting courses, you should discuss your academic needs and goals with your high school counselor.

-To preview courses available in upcoming terms, visit to our Course Listings and select the corresponding start term next to “On Campus Undergraduate.”
+To preview courses available in upcoming terms, view our course listings (hamline.edu) spreadsheets.
 You’ll need to list the courses you want to take on your application form.

 Students returning for subsequent PSEO terms must complete their prior term course with a grade letter of C or above.
 To continue participating in the program, they should submit the following updated materials: